bluesky66-dev/kibana/x-pack/plugins/features/README.md

 # `features` plugin

-The `features` plugin enhance Kibana with a per-feature privilege system.
+The `features` plugin enhance HyperSec Kibana with a per-feature privilege system.